TechnoWizzy/calenduh-backend/README.md

 plugins.
 3. Create a file called `.env` in the project root and populate these default values
    ```
+    GO_ENV=development
     POSTGRESQL_URL=postgresql://username:password@calenduh-db:5432/calenduh?sslmode=disable
     POSTGRES_USER=username
     POSTGRES_PASSWORD=password
     POSTGRES_DB=calenduh
     ```
 4. Use SQLC to generate database interface files in `/internal/sqlc/`.
-This generated code will already be referenced throughout the project.
+This generated code will be referenced throughout the codebase and is required to compile successfully.
    ```bash
    make sqlc
    ```